US and UK criticize Pakistani military court convictions of civilian supporters of Imran Khan

 There was no response from Prime Minister Shehbaz Sharif's government to the criticism from the U.S. and the U.K., but state-run Pakistan Television on Tuesday showed people welcoming the convictions, saying the punishments were given to people who attacked military installations.

+Without mentioning international criticism of the convictions, Attaullah Tarar, the information minister in Sharif's Cabinet, on Tuesday accused Khan's party of “hiring foreign lobbying groups to run campaigns against Pakistan."

+According to state-run media, Tarar vowed that the mastermind of the May 9, 2023, violence would also be held accountable.
+Sharif's government has said Khan was the mastermind of the violence, a charge he denies.

-Earlier this month, Khan and dozens of others were indicted by a civilian court on charges of inciting people on May 9, 2023, when demonstrators attacked the military’s headquarters in Rawalpindi, stormed an air base in Mianwali in the eastern Punjab province and torched a building housing state-run Radio Pakistan in the northwest.
+Earlier this month, Khan and dozens of others were indicted by a civilian court on charges of inciting people on that day, when demonstrators attacked the military’s headquarters in Rawalpindi, stormed an air base in Mianwali in the eastern Punjab province and torched a building housing state-run Radio Pakistan in the northwest.